dngu7/honeyplotnet/readme.md

 The dataset combines charts and captions from PubMedCentral.
 The chart data was originally from the ICPR 2020 chart detection competition.
 * Download - [link](https://decoychart.s3.ap-southeast-2.amazonaws.com/document-chart-dataset.zip)

-Put this into your config.data.path.home directory.
+This is automatically downloaded from a S3 bucket.

 ### Training and evaluation
-The entry point is main.py which requires specification of mode=['train','eval'],  stage=['caption','chart_text','continuous','seq', 'generate'].
+The entry point is main.py which requires specification of mode=['train','eval'],  stage=['chart_text','continuous','seq', 'generate'].

 The following command works for a single GPU.
 ```